rodriguesrenato/rasp-aws-iot-pubsub/README.md

 ```
 * Obs: Make sure you have openssl installed
 `sudo apt-get install libssl-dev`
+* If you want to use voice feature on received messages:
+`sudo apt-get install festival festvox-kallpc16k`
 ## Usage example

 Before run the application, configure `.env` file with your AWS IoT variables and credentials paths, then run: